 10.1.2.
 Out of Policy: The member was found to be in violation of policy.

 10.2.
-Any finding may include a recommendation for action items or a debriefing regarding any of the following:
+Any finding shall include a recommendation for action items or a debriefing regarding any of the following, if:

 10.2.1.
-Debriefing for the involved member and/or chain of command;
+Critical Incident Stress Debriefing for the involved member and/or chain of command;

 10.2.2.
-Organizational Assessments to include policies, training, and/or tactics.
+Organizational Assessments to include policies, training, equipment, and/or tactics.